The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Pantheon Reconstruction

 No written pantheon survives from these Scottish tribes.
 Therefore, the deities listed below are reconstructed from indigenous river and hill names, dedications from nearby Brittonic tribes, Proto-Celtic linguistic elements, and continuities into Pictish, Brittonic, and later folklore.
 Deities were likely not anthropomorphic in the Greco-Roman sense; rather, they were embodied in forces, animals, or landforms.
-The pantheon was non-centralized: each tribe had its own sacred geography, where the land itself hosted deities.
+The pantheon was non-centralised: each tribe had its own sacred geography, where the land itself hosted deities.

 Animistic Spirits